 Treatment duration with EPCLUSA is 12 weeks for everyone, no matter your genotype.

-Please see Important Facts about EPCLUSA including Important Warning about hepatitis B
+Please see Important Facts about EPCLUSA including Important Warnings about hepatitis B reactivation.

 The most common side effects of EPCLUSA in adults include headache and tiredness.